Hiking information board

 The name Fremersberg comes from Pfrimmen, an old German word for broom.
 It is assumed that as little as 300 years ago the mountain was covered in broom rather than trees because most of them had been lost as a result of large-scale cattle grazing and duff harvesting, the collection of decomposing leaves to be used as fertilizer on fields.

-Suggested routes from Tiergarten trailhead
+Suggested routes from Tiergarten

 Korbmattfelsen-Rundweg, circular route: 4.5 km, total ascent 180 m: Tiergarten - Dr. Schlapper Weg (path) - Hirschbrünnele (natural spring) – Korbmattfelsenhütte (shelter) - Waldhaus Batschari (shelter) – Tiergarten.